Rome, Ellis County, Kansas

-Rome was a short-lived postbellum frontier settlement in Ellis County, Kansas, United States.
+Rome was a short-lived postbellum frontier settlement in Big Creek Township, Ellis County, Kansas, United States.
 It is notable for its association with the early plains career of its co-founder, William Frederick "Buffalo Bill" Cody.
 Rome was the first town established within the future Ellis County, followed very shortly by rival Hays City.

 History

 In 1867, William Rose, a railroad contractor, and William Cody founded the townsite to take advantage of the recent relocation of Fort Hays adjacent to the planned crossing of Big Creek by the Kansas Pacific Railway.
 It soon became a recreation center for 1200 railroad construction workers as well as their shelter in the Indian conflict that the railroad construction triggered.
 However, the railway's selection of Hays City for the station combined with the cholera outbreak in Rome the same summer resulted in the wholesale abandonment of the town in favor of Hays City.

 In 1868, the Clarkson Brothers, Charlie, Matthew, and George, set their buffalo hunting headquarters at the abandoned Rome site.
 By 1872, they had completed the requirements for their homestead claim on the land Rome had occupied.

 Although the town had quickly failed, Cody maintained an interest in the location.
 At the 1876 Centennial Exposition, Cody convinced I. M. Yost (the husband of a cousin) to build a water-powered grain mill at Rome.
 With assistance from soldiers from Fort Hays, Yost built a wooden dam there on Big Creek to power the mill and provide ice to the fort.
 While the dam was soon destroyed by animals and flooding and the mill by fire, Yost was committed to the locality and built more mills in and around Hays, and later founded nearby Yocemento.

 A map of Rome was reconstructed in the 1930s as a WPA project.
 This map was compiled by H. R. Pollock from newspaper articles, interviews, and correspondence with people with historical connection with the town, including I. M. Yost, the miller, C. L. Henderson, who had a farm adjoining Rome, and Simon Motz, an early settler in Rome.

-The historic townsite north of Noose Road is presently a private gated facility, managed by Rome Corporation.
+The historic townsite north of Rome Avenue is presently a private gated facility, managed by Rome Corporation.

 Hangman's Bridge

-In late-1867, the Kansas Pacific Railway completed a wooden through-truss bridge across Big Creek.
+In late 1867, the Kansas Pacific Railway completed a wooden through-truss bridge across Big Creek.
 Vigilantes active in early treeless Hays City used the bridge for hangings, and so it is known locally as Hangman's Bridge.
 Although the bridge was a full mile west from the early Hays City, it adjoined Rome; the Clarkson brothers noted seeing a body hanging on the bridge (probably Jack McGee who had stabbed a police constable, Frank Sheperd).

 The bridge site is particularly associated with the 1869 lynching of three black soldiers of the 38th United States Colored Infantry Regiment.